Henri Lhote

 Henri Lhote (16 March 1903 – 26 March 1991) was a French explorer, ethnographer, and discoverer of prehistoric cave art.
 He is credited with the discovery of an assembly of 800 or more works of primitive art in a remote region of Algeria on the edge of the Sahara desert.
+He was aided by the local Tuareg guide Jebrine Ag Mohamed Machar.

 Lhote came to believe the paintings testified to ancient contact with extraterrestrial beings and is considered one of the early proponents of paleocontact.

 Biography

 Lhote was orphaned at age 12 and subsequently became a boy scout, where he learned about anthropology.
 He was largely self-taught until he became a pupil and protégé of Abbé Breuil, a great expert on prehistoric cave art in France.
 He began to do fieldwork in anthropology in 1929 but his work was often contested due to his lack of credentials.
 In 1945, at the age of 42, he finally obtained a doctorate under the direction of Marcel Griaule.
-He led unsuccessful expeditions to Hoggar and Teffedest Mountains in 1949-1950.
+He led unsuccessful expeditions to Hoggar and Teffedest Mountains in 1949–1950.